top of page

 ree

-At West Point, the barracks that front the parade ground are cut from the same ideological stone—massive, fortress-like, unapologetic in their solidity.
-Their architecture doesn’t whisper; it commands.
+At West Point, the barracks that front the parade ground are cut from the same ideological stone—massive, fortress-like, unapologetically solid.
+The architecture doesn’t whisper; it commands.
 Order.
 Continuity.
 Permanence.

 ree

-And then there’s the Rotunda at the University of Virginia, Jefferson’s declaration that education is the heart of the republic.
-Modeled after the Pantheon, it puts the pursuit of knowledge at the center—literally and symbolically.
-Its symmetry and classical references anchor not just a campus, but an idea: that a well-informed citizenry is the surest safeguard against tyranny.
+And then there’s the Rotunda at the University of Virginia—Jefferson’s declaration that education is the heart of the republic.
+Modeled after the Pantheon, it centers learning both literally and symbolically.
+Its symmetry, its classical form—these are not aesthetic flourishes, but civic intent made visible: a well-informed citizenry as the surest safeguard against tyranny.

 ree